EthanTreg/Bayesian-DARKSKIES/README.md

    train and validation data loaders.
    1. For further training, you can use `net.training((train_loader, val_loader), epochs=epochs)`.
    2. For predictions, you can use `net.predict(val_loader)` to get the predictions for the validation set.

+See `jupyter_notebooks`&rarr;`compact_clustering_example.ipynb` for an example of using the code with the simulations used in the paper.
+Alternatively, you can look at `src`&rarr;`main.py` for the full script to train the compact clustering.

 # System Specifications